-For me, January is an especially harrowing month at work.
-Work is more complicated due to yearly policy changes.
-Every year, the workload is noticeably heavier, the goals are set impossibly higher, and the budget cuts are unbelievably deeper.
-The past weeks, I have come home physically drained from work.
-Luckily, physical exhaustion is an easy fix with a good diet, exercise, and sleep.
-Nothing is free in life and work is a mean to support and further my life journey.
+For me, the past months have been an especially harrowing at work.
+Work is continually more challenging, due to perpetual policy changes.
+Each year, the workload is noticeably heavier, the goals are set impossibly higher, and the budget cuts are unbelievably deeper.
+There are many days that I have come home physically drained from work.

 The last two weeks at work has been especially arduous.
-I face each workday with conscious efforts to not waste the practical opportunity provided by challenges.
+I face each workday with a conscious effort to not waste the practical opportunity provided by numerous challenges.
 I tried to be especially more compassionate, empathic, and serene during the difficult moments, when dealing with others.
-It can be quite challenging.

-However, finding kindness and being empathic during a difficulty does go a long way to help me let go of anger and frustrations from the event.
-Viewing the challenge and the other person in a compassionate and empathic light helps to diffuse my inner frustrations by altering my point-of-view.
-Altering my own emotionally state from anger and frustrations to compassion and empathy did result in the hinderance neither handicapping me nor weighing me down mentally and emotionally.
-Hopefully, my being kind and empathic to those who bring challenges into my life shall make-better his/her life so that he/she may also pay it forward.
-Maintaining a clear outlook and facing work challenges using compassion, empathy, and The Teaching is the most practical method to stay on course along my life path.
-I may come home physically tired, but emotionally and mentally, I am still fresh and ready for life.
+Finding kindness and living with compassion, during the difficult times, have been beneficial in helping me let go of anger and frustrations from the event.
+I recognize that we all shall face the Karmic consequences of our choices.
+I chose to let go of my egocentric attachments to the outer circumstance, and not get on the emotional rollercoaster ride.
+Viewing the challenge and the other person in a compassionate light have helped to disperse my inner frustrations.
+Altering my own emotionally state from anger and frustrations to compassion and empathy resulted in the hinderance neither handicapping me nor weighing me down mentally and emotionally.
+Being kind and compassionate to those who bring challenges into my life shall make-better his/her life, so that perhaps he/she may also pay it forward.